b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### PRECIADO-SOLIS, B. ###

+* Preciado-Solis, Benjamin (1984, 1979).
+'The Krishna Cycle in the Puranas: Themes and Motifs in a Heroic Saga'.
+First edition.
+(The first edition of 1984 makes no mention that it is the publication of a 1979 Ph.D. dissertation presented to the Australian National University.).
+Delhi, India: Motilal Banarsidass (Narendra Prakash Jain).
+ISBN 0895812266.

+**Purport:**<br>
+...

 ### PREMA-dasa; *et al.* ###

 * Prema-dasa & Sundara-gopala-dasa (trans'.); & Madhava-priya-dasa & Sanatana-dasa (eds.) & et al. (2016).
 'Vishuddha Chaitanyavani: An Anthology of Hari-Katha - Vol. 1'.
 First edition.
 (NB: With an Introduction by Bhakti-Vijnana-Bharati.).
 Delhi, Delhi, India: Vishuddha Chaitanya Vani Association (Sanatana-das).
 Source: xxx (accessed: Wednesday, June 25, 2025)